MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/m365bp-increase-protection.md

 ## Review your alert policies

-You can use activity alerts to track admin and user activities and detect malware and data loss prevention incidents in your organization.
+You can use activity alerts to track admin and user activities, and detect potential malware and data loss prevention incidents in your business.
 Your subscription includes a set of default policies, but you can also create custom ones.
 For example, if you store an important file in SharePoint that you don't want anyone to share externally, you can create a notification that alerts you if someone does share it.

 The following figure shows the default policies that are included with Microsoft 365.